-Back Judge: Move into position to rule on validity of catch or signals, ruling on Kick Catch Interference.
+Back Judge: Move into position to rule on validity of catch or signals, ruling on Kick Catch Interference (F and S should inform you if the offending player was blocked into the receiver).
 Follow the ball if the receiver fails to field the kick.
-Be in position to rule on the legality of hand-offs.
-Responsible for marking the end of the kick with your bean bag from sideline to sideline.
+Be in position to rule on the legality of handoffs.
+Responsible for marking the end of the kick from sideline to sideline.
 Cover the ball carrier until another official assumes responsibility in their zone.
 Rule on plays on the ball in the end zone.
 Be alert for a batting violation.
-If kick is short to either sideline, the sideline official will assume responsibility for the ball.
-Observe action in front of the ball.
-On all other kicks cover the receiver, taking a position ahead of the receiver if possible.
+When the ball is snapped at or inside the 50-yard line take your normal position in relation to the deepest receiver, favoring the wide side of the field.
 If the receiver fails to catch the ball, rule on action by or on the receiver who signaled for a fair catch.
-Observe first touching, interference, and fair catch situations.
-Cover kicks on ground or in air.
-If in doubt as to spot of out of bounds kick in the air, raise hand and R will assist.
-If there are any questions regarding the covering official, communicate verbally.
-B is primarily responsible for ruling on fair catch signals in their area.
-L and H observe other actions surrounding the ball.
-If the player signaling fair catch does not touch the ball, L and H must observe legality of their actions until the ball becomes dead.
-Be ready to rule on a kick in the end zone.